guidesmiths/request-token/README.md

 ## Alternative HTTP Method Names
 The most obvious use for this module is to generate cache keys, but we're using in [httq](https://github.com/guidesmiths/httq) to generate AMQP routing keys.
 Our architecture is event based, so instead of "POST /api/library/v1/books" we want "library.v1.books.created".
-We achieve this by configuring request-token with "alt" text.
+We achieve this by configuring request-token with "method_alt" text.

 ```js
 var requestToken = require('request-token')